dgafka/business-oriented-architecture/README.md

 ## Executing demos

 To execute demo install dependencies using `composer install` and then run `php run_example.php`.
 In each stage you will also find related tests, to get a feeling of how you can test given level of architecture.

+You can also run it via docker.
+Start containers using `docker-compose up -d` and then `docker exec -it ecotone_demo php stages/1-CQRS/run_example.php`

 ## Using Symfony or Laravel